asavage7/finload/README.md

 - Shuffle/repeat playback modes
 - Adding tracks/albums to queue
 - Proper Jellyfin sync
-- Virtual scroll for library page
+- Virtual scroll for library page (done for list view but not grid view)
-- History/Lyrics pages in queue panel
+- History page in queue panel
 - Search
 - Ratings system (implemented in UI but not functional)
 - Implement other media sources